xuzheyuan624/yolov3-pytorch/README.md

 # yolov3-pytorch
-A pytorch implementation of yolov3
+A pytorch implementation of yolov3 <br>
 This code is based on the official code of [YOLOv3](https://github.com/pjreddie/darknet), as well as a pytorch implementation [YOLOv3_PyTorch](https://github.com/BobLiu20/YOLOv3_PyTorch).One of the goals of this code is training to get the result close to the official one.So I improve the calculation of loss functions and add lots of data augmentation such as random cropping,